Dpdl-io/DpdlEngine/README.md

 This makes Dpdl suitable for a wide range of use-cases and in particular also for hardware programming.

+Example Dpdl code is listed below in the section 'Dpdl Examples'

 ## Why Dpdl?